Blog

 1 Introduction

-3. Excel lists vs. database systems
+3. Excel spreadsheets vs. database systems

-Access control: Excel files can be protected with passwords, but they do not offer differentiated access control.
-Databases make it possible to define different user roles with specific permissions.
+Access control: While Excel files can be password-protected, this doesn't offer granular access control.
+Databases allow you to define different user roles with specific permissions.

 Data quality: Excel does not allow comprehensive validation of inputs, while databases offer mechanisms to check and ensure data consistency.

-The most important differences are summarized below.
+The most important differences are summarized in the table below.

 Table 1